Meineke Car Care Centers

-Meineke Car Care Centers, Inc., more commonly known as just Meineke (/ˈmaɪnɪki/ MY-nik-ee) is a franchise-based international automotive repair chain with 966 locations.
-The chain is ranked #52 in the Franchise 500 (2014) and #54 in America’s Top Global (2013).
+Meineke Car Care Centers, Inc., more commonly known as Meineke (/ˈmaɪnɪki/ MY-nik-ee) is a franchise-based international automotive repair chain with 966 locations.
+The chain is ranked #52 in the Franchise 500 (2014) and #54 in America's Top Global (2013).
 Previously known as Meineke Discount Mufflers, the company changed its name to Meineke Car Care Centers in 2003 when it expanded to offer full-service auto repairs.

 History

 Meineke was founded in 1971 in Houston, Texas, by Sam Meineke.
 He started to franchise the name in 1972, with Harold Nedell.
 In 1983, GKN, a multinational British company, bought out Meineke Discount Mufflers.
 In 1986, the company headquarters moved to Charlotte, North Carolina.

 In 2003, the same year Meineke Discount Muffler Shops, Inc. became Meineke Car Care Centers, Inc., Meineke became a privately held company, no longer publicly traded.

-In January of 2021 the parent company of Meineke, Driven Brands, had an IPO and began trading on NASDAQ with the ticker symbol DRVN.
+In January 2021 the parent company of Meineke, Driven Brands, had an IPO and began trading on NASDAQ with the ticker symbol DRVN.
 The collision repair franchise MAACO is also part of Driven Brands along with a variety of other automotive businesses.

 Acquisitions

 In 2006, Meineke Car Care Centers’ parent company, Meineke Holding Company, became Driven Brands, Inc. and acquired the quick oil change company, Econo Lube 'N Tune Inc. In 2008, it acquired Maaco, Auto Qual, and Drive N Style.

-In April 2013, Meineke Car Care Centers, Inc. announced the acquisition of the Seattle-Tacoma auto repair chain, Walt’s Auto Care Centers, or “Walt’s”.
-In June 2014, Meineke acquired eight America’s Service Station locations in the Atlanta area.
+In April 2013, Meineke Car Care Centers, Inc. announced the acquisition of the Seattle-Tacoma auto repair chain, Walt's Auto Care Centers, or “Walt’s”.
+In June 2014, Meineke acquired eight America's Service Station locations in the Atlanta area.